engineertree5/tree5_treehouse/docs/tweepy.md

         try:
             username = tweet.user.screen_name
             tweet_id = tweet.id_str
-            away_msg = f"@{username} Seems to me that you are looking for my creator, Monsieur Fili.
-He is probably at where ya sista went...
-If urgent, please send m'Lord a text msg. standard rates apply."
+            away_msg = f"@{username} Seems that you are looking for my creator, Monsieur Fili.
+He is currently Out of the office...
+May I help you with some music in his absence.
+Reply to me with an artist name wrapped in double quotes \"artist name\" "

         except tweepy.TweepError as e:
             print(e.reason)